orbeon/orbeon-forms-doc/xforms/events-extensions-other.md

     ```xml
     <xf:action
-        ev:event="keypress"
-        ev:observer="#document"
-        xxf:modifiers="Control"
+        event="keydown"
+        observer="#document"
+        xxf:modifiers="ctrl"
         xxf:text="y">
         ...
     </xf:action>
     ```

-* **Part of the document**, in which case you set your actions to listen on a XForms control such as a `xf:group` or an `xf:input`.
+- __Part of the document__, in which case you set your actions to listen on a XForms control such as a `xf:group` or an `xf:input`.
 Note that in this case, your listener will be called only if a form control (either the one you have specified, or form control inside the one you have specified for container form controls) has the focus when users press the key combination.
-* **A dialog**, in which case your listener will be called only when users press the key combination while the dialog is open.
+- __A dialog__, in which case your listener will be called only when users press the key combination while the dialog is open.
 In this case, the only requirement for the listener to be called is for the dialog to be open; the focus does not necessarily need to be on a form control inside the dialog.

-You specify what key stroke you want to listen to with the following two attributes:
+You specify what key stroke(s) you want to listen to with the following two attributes:

+- `xxf:text`:
+    - mandatory for `keypress`, `keydown` and `keyup` handlers
-* `xxf:text` specifies the key you want to listen to.
-This attribute is mandatory: if you have a `ev:event="keypress"` on an action, then you need to specify an `xxf:text`.
+    - the key you want to listen to
-* `xxf:modifier` specifies what key modifier needs to be pressed in addition to the key.
-This is a space separated list of values, where the values can be `Control`, `Shift`, and `Alt`.
-This attribute is optional: leave it out to listener to a key press with no modifier.
+    - SINCE Orbeon Forms 2019.1
+        - special keys are supported: `backspace`, `tab`, `enter`, `return`, `capslock`, `esc`, `escape`, `space`, `pageup`, `pagedown`, `end`, `home`, `left`, `up`, `right`, `down`, `ins`, `del`, `plus`
+- `xxf:modifier`
+    - optional
+    - space-separated list of key modifiers that need to be pressed in addition to the key
+    - UNTIL Orbeon Forms 2018.2
+        - values can be `Control`, `Shift`, and `Alt`
+    - SINCE Orbeon Forms 2019.1
+        - values are no longer case-sensitive, but lowercase is recommended
+        - `shift`, `ctrl` (`control` is supported for backward compatibility), `alt`/`option`, `meta`/`command`

+*NOTE: When using modifiers, the event name should be `keydown`.
+For backward compatibility, `keypress` is still supported but translated to `keydown`.*

 ## Filtering on the event phase

 XML Events 1 only supports filtering event handlers on a subset of the DOM Level 2 Events phases.
 Orbeon Forms extends that behavior and supports registering handlers that match on one of the 3 main event phases specified by DOM Level 2 Events: `capture`, `target`, and `bubbling`.

-Orbeon Forms supports the following values for the `ev:phase` attribute:
+Orbeon Forms supports the following values for the `phase` attribute:

 * `capture`: only activate the handler during the capture phase (this is compatible with all the specifications)
 * `default` or unspecified: only activate the handler during the target or bubbling phase (this is compatible with XML Events 1 but not included in the current XBL 2 proposal)